-However, when going into more detail, the algorithms have distinct conceptual differences: the algorithms are optimized for different instruments (SCIAMACHY and GOSAT).
+However, when going into more detail, the algorithms have distinct conceptual differences: the algorithms are optimized for different instruments (SCIAMACHY, GOSAT, or OCO-2).
 They are based on different absorption bands, use different inversion methods (optimal estimation, Tikhonov-Phillips, least squares), and are based on different physical assumptions on the radiative transfer in scattering atmospheres.
-So-called full physics algorithms explicitly account for (multiple) scattering at molecules, aerosols, and/or clouds by having state vector elements such as cloud water path, cloud top height, and aerosol optical thickness.
-The light path proxy method assumes that photon path lengths are modified similarly in the CO2 and O2 or CH4 absorption bands, and that scattering related effects cancel out when dividing the retrieved CO2 and O2 or CH4 columns when building XCO2 or XCH4.
+In order to give two examples, so-called full physics algorithms explicitly account for (multiple) scattering at molecules, aerosols, and/or clouds by having state vector elements such as cloud water path, cloud top height, and aerosol optical thickness; the light path proxy method assumes that photon path lengths are modified similarly in the CO2 and O2 or CH4 absorption bands, and that scattering related effects cancel out when dividing the retrieved CO2 and O2 or CH4 columns when building XCO2 or XCH4.
 Additionally, the algorithms use different pre- and post-processing filters (e.g., cloud detection from O2-A band or from a cloud and aerosol imager).